 Enneagram Ones - Resentment - “It’s not fair!”

-Resentment sounds a lot like a feeling but it’s definitely a thought!
+Resentment is a complex emotion—but one ultimately driven by thoughts and beliefs.
 Resentment is thinking that you have to stay home and be responsible while everyone else goes out and has fun.
 It is that false belief that you, and you alone, shoulder the burden and take responsibility for getting things done, while others are slacking off - and that it’s just not fair, but you do it anyway.

 Enneagram Twos - Flattery - “I am nice to people”